strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    please consider <a href="https://ko-fi.com/northernrogue">buying me a coffee</a>.

 ## License
-   - To be determined.
+> You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell **products and services** that incorporate or are built with this Unity asset.
+>
+> You may **not sell, sublicense, or distribute the Unity asset itself**, in whole or in substantial part, as a **standalone product**, without written permission from the original author.
+>
+> The Software is provided "as is", without warranty of any kind.
+In no event shall the author be liable for any claim, damages, or other liability from the use of the Software.

 ## Disclaimer

-> This code is provided **“as is”**, without warranty of any kind, express or implied,
-> including but not limited to the warranties of merchantability, fitness for a particular
-> purpose, and noninfringement.
-In no event shall the authors be liable for any claim,
-> damages, or other liability arising from, out of, or in connection with the software.

-   **Note:** This is an unofficial SpacetimeDB server manager.
+   **Note:** This is an unofficial SpacetimeDB server manager asset for Unity.
 SpaceTimeDB® is a registered trademark of Clockwork Labs.
 This asset is neither endorsed by nor affiliated with Clockwork Labs.